bytebase/bytebase.com-old/content/blog/database-change-management-with-amazon-aurora.md

 To follow this section, you need to activate the **Enterprise Plan** (you can start a 14-day trial directly, no credit card required).

-Now you can see the full migration history of database `db_demo`.
+Now you can see the full change history of database `db_demo`.
 However, what is **Establish new baseline**?
 When to use it?

 By adopting Bytebase, we expect teams to use Bytebase exclusively for all schema changes.
 Meanwhile, if someone has made Amazon Aurora schema change out side of Bytebase, obviously Bytebase won’t know it.
 And because Bytebase has recorded its own copy of schema, when Bytebase compares that with the live schema having that out-of-band schema change, it will notice a discrepancy and surface a schema drift anomaly.
 If that change is intended, then you should establish new baseline to reconcile the schema state again.